LuckyJimJD/Residency/_pages/syllabus.md

 #### Reading

-- _Roadmap_: Section III C and D, page 69-77 and 78-97.
+- Neil Hamilton, _Roadmap_, Sections III C and D (pp. 69-97).

 #### Assignments

-- Journal: Supervision & Feedback
-  - Using one project or assignment you have completed as an example, discuss how you have sought out supervision and your reaction to/reflection on feedback.
+- Journal 2 (see TWEN for prompt)
 - Time log

 #### Meeting

 - First group meeting with faculty supervisor
+	- Day and time to be announced.

 ## Week 5